David Cassidy: Activism

-In 2011, Cassidy recorded a public service announcement for Alzheimer's disease research and prevention – due to his mother, Evelyn Ward, having the condition – and said that he would campaign for that cause whenever possible.
-He planned to address Congress in 2012.
+In 2011, Cassidy recorded a public service announcement for Alzheimer's disease research and prevention.
+His mother, Evelyn Ward, suffered from the condition.
+Cassidy said that he would campaign for that cause whenever possible.
+He planned to address Congress on the issue in 2012.

 Cassidy was a long-time registered Democrat.
-During a 2012 guest appearance on The Colbert Report he expressed his views on the leading Republican candidates for president, Mitt Romney and Newt Gingrich.
-Cassidy stated, "I believe both of them are the most embarrassing, sad, pathetic ...
+During a 2012 guest appearance on The Colbert Report, he expressed his views on the leading Republican candidates for president, Mitt Romney and Newt Gingrich.
+Cassidy said, "I believe both of them are the most embarrassing, sad, pathetic ...
 I mean, really, this is the best we can do?"